Board of Directors

 Justin is a lawyer with over a decade experience in the energy sector starting with being a Senior Policy Advisor for the Ontario Minister of Energy and then as the Ontario Policy Lead for the Canadian Wind Energy Association and then Vice President, Policy and Government Affairs at the Electricity Distributors Association.
 Since 2019, he has been the Executive Director of Energy Storage Canada, a not-for-profit organization and the only national trade association in Canada dedicated solely to the growth and market development of the country’s energy storage sector as a means of accelerating the realization of Canada’s ongoing energy transition and Net Zero goals through advocacy, education, collaboration, and research.

 Justin holds a Honours BA in Economics & Political Science from the University of Toronto as well as a Law Degree from the University of Western.
 He was called to the bar in 2004.

-Justin has been a director of the York Region Children’s Aid Society since February 2019 and is the current Chair of the Board.
+Justin has been a member of the Board of Directors at the York Region Children’s Aid Society since February 2019 and currently serves as Chair of the Board.
 Additionally, Justin is a member of the Inclusion, Diversity, Equity and Anti-racism Committee as well as a member of the Governance Committee.

 Susan Bird is a chartered director having achieved the ICD.D designation from the University of Toronto Rotman School of Management.
 She is a graduate of York University with a major in economics.
 She holds the Certified Employee Benefit Specialist (CEBS) designation and is a Fellow of the ISCEBS.
 Susan serves on several not for profit boards as a director and chair.
 Susan is considered an expert in governance and educates those involved in the governance of programs in the financial services and health care sectors.